WorldCup Sampling for Multi-bit LLM Watermarking: Conclusion

 \section{Conclusion}

-We introduced WorldCup, a novel multi-bit watermarking framework for LLMs that treats inference-time sampling as a communication channel for structured information embedding.
-By integrating complementary watermarking signals with entropy-aware modulation and confidence-aware decoding, WorldCup enables robust and scalable message embedding without compromising text quality.
-Experiments across diverse models and tasks demonstrate clear advantages over existing baselines in accuracy, efficiency, and robustness.
+We propose WorldCup, a multi-bit watermarking framework that views inference-time sampling as a communication channel for structured information embedding.
+By combining tournament-style sampling with entropy-aware modulation and confidence-aware decoding, it achieves high-capacity, robust watermarking without sacrificing text quality, outperforming prior methods in accuracy, efficiency, and robustness.
 We believe that WorldCup provides a principled foundation for scalable multi-bit watermarking and supports practical deployment for reliable LLM content attribution.